OpalAayan/bluej-tokyo-night-theme/README.md

 Here’s the theme in action:

+> All img are In 720p (1366*768) as that what my Old laptop has

 ### Editor Window
 <img width="1366" height="768" alt="Screenshot From 2025-08-30 16-49-02" src="https://github.com/user-attachments/assets/f95cb037-677a-4858-be12-d9fbfcca0e3a" />

 In this screenshot, I’ve changed the Codepad background from `#140e1a` to `#24152d` to improve cursor visibility.
 An extension is planned to properly handle this across setups.
-I’ll also upload the `java-colors.css` file soon—let me know if you’d like a copy.
+~I’ll also upload the `java-colors.css` file soon—let me know if you’d like a copy~ Maybe I did.

 ### Project View
 <img width="1366" height="768" src="https://github.com/user-attachments/assets/9e37045a-47bb-42d4-8f5e-dc0ade1a54a6" alt="Project Screenshot" />